MicrosoftDocs/azure-docs/articles/cost-management/overview.md

 You can forecast future spending by reviewing historical data and by analyzing your cost over time trends.
 Cost Management also includes projected cost reports.

 You can use the cost allocation feature to analyze your costs based on your tagging policy.
-Custom account and entity tags to add more cost allocation capabilities.
-Use Category Manager to better organize your tags and achieve more governance.
+Use custom account, resource, and entity tags add additional cost allocation capabilities.
+Use Category Manager to better organize your tags and achieve additional governance.

 Use Cost Allocation for showback/chargeback to show resource utilization and associated costs to influence consumption behaviors or charge tenant customers.